schappag/threshold_estimation/README.md

 The code provided in this repository was used in the study:

-**The relationship between systemic and local breakpoints in locomotor and non-locomotor muscles during single-leg cycling**
+**The relationship and agreement between systemic and local breakpoints in locomotor and non-locomotor muscles during single-leg cycling**
 Authored by:
 - Markus Tilp
 - Nina Mosser